 Hi!
-I’m Arianna, I’m Italian and I’ve been living in the UK since October 2019, Bristol first and now, Edinburgh, Scotland's capital city.
+I’m Arianna, an Italian who has been living in the UK since October 2019.
+Bristol first and now, Edinburgh, Scotland's capital city.

 Living in Edinburgh has been a dream come true for me and if you think you'll love this city just as much as I do, I highly recommend you give it a shot.
 Although it's a compact city, there's so much to see, do, and enjoy here.

-With ample green space, interesting city attractions, and plenty of fun pubs and restaurants to hang out in, settling in and finding your people is pretty easy to do.
+With ample green space, interesting city attractions, a rich history, stunning architecture, and plenty of fun pubs and restaurants to hang out in, settling in and finding your people is pretty easy to do.

-I moved to Edinburgh a few months ago just because I completely fell in love with this city when I visited for a holiday.
+I moved to Edinburgh simply because I completely fell in love with this city when I visited for a holiday.

 If you're like me and want to see how you can try living abroad in Edinburgh, Scotland let's dive right into it.